Last Updated : | Wide Angle Software

 In Excel, go to File > Open, and select the CSV file saved using TouchCopy.

 So, now you know how to export your iPhone contacts as a CSV file, and how to open the file in Microsoft Excel.
-You can now use the spreadsheet to easily manage your iPhone contacts.
+All that's left to do is add contacts from the CSV created by TouchCopy to your favourite contact manager.